Skip to main content

 Ukrainian Yana Smaglo arrived in Leeds two years ago, finding help through the UK’s refugee hosting programme.
 Like thousands of her fellow Ukrainians she had left at a moment’s notice, carrying with her a backpack, her laptop and some cash savings.

 Back in Ukraine, Yana had achieved a Masters in Finance and had been selling her own fashion brand through retail partners.
 Once safe in her new UK home, she wanted to do something to help her fellow Ukrainians.
 Using her experience and her savings, she started a reseller company distributing fashion items designed and manufactured in Ukraine.
-She called it Nenya, which translates as Motherland.
+She called it Nenya, which translates as 'Motherland'.

 Today, Yana’s turnover has reached £100k, and she now needs help to scale up her business.
 She asked the Dragons for £80k in exchange for a 10% share of her company.
 Her goal, she said, was to be the biggest distribution company with the best Ukrainian products and services, all "made in Ukraine with love and bravery".
 Her pitch left the Dragons visibly moved.
 I was too.